CYXXYC/MyApp/README.md

-# Manager App
+# MyApp

-This is an app for you to manage your time in college.
+This is an app for you to manage your  time in college life.